Schneegans/schneegans.github.io/gnome-pie.md

 <br>

-Gnome-Pie is a circular application launcher for Linux.
+Gnome-Pie is a circular application launcher (*pie menu*) for Linux.
 It is made of several pies, each consisting of multiple slices.
 The user presses a key stroke which opens the desired pie.
 By activating one of its slices, applications may be launched, key presses may be simulated or files can be opened.

-The most recent version of Gnome-Pie is 0.6.6.
-You can read the <a href="{% post_url 2015-09-17-gnome-pie-066 %}">release announcement here</a> or have a look at the <a href="/gnome-pie-changelog.html">changelog</a>.
+<div class="adaptive-alert well">The most recent version of Gnome-Pie is 0.6.6.
+You can read the <a href="{% post_url 2015-09-17-gnome-pie-066 %}">release announcement here</a> or have a look at the <a href="/gnome-pie-changelog.html">changelog</a>.</div>

 ## Quick Links